Updated July 2014

 - Not construct a facility capable of reprocessing.

-- If a state pursues uranium enrichment as a path to nuclear weapons, building the actual warhead is generally the easiest piece of the puzzle.
-However, the U.S. intelligence community believes Iran has not yet made the political decision to build a nuclear weapon.
+- If a state pursues uranium enrichment as a path to nuclear weapons, building the actual warhead is generally theeasiest piece of the puzzle.

-- Iran has developed and deployed Shahab-1, -2, and -3 ballistic missiles in addition to shorter-range missiles; the Shahab-3 has the greatest range at an estimated 800-1000 km, which means it could reach Israel, Turkey, and portions of southeastern Europe.
+- • Iran has developed and deployed Shahab-1, -2, and -3 ballistic missiles in addition to shorter-range missiles such as the Fateh A-110; the Shahab-3 has the greatest range at an estimated 800-1000 km and weighs 1,300 kg.
 The Ghadr-1 missile, which began flight testing in 2004, is an advanced version of the Shahab-3, with an extended range of 1,100 – 1,600 km, although it cannot carry as heavy of a payload as the Shahab-3.
-Finally, Iran successfully tested the Sejil-2 (formerly Ashura) missile in 2009, which reportedly has a range of 2,000-2,200 kilometers, but has not yet been deployed.
+Finally, Iransuccessfully tested the Sejil-2 (formerly Ashura) missile in 2009, which reportedly has a range of 2,000-2,200 kilometers, but has not yet been deployed.